spanner/radiant-library-extension/README.md

 ## Configuration

-You need to make sure that paperclipped and taggable load before this does.
-Multi_site too, if you're using that, and anything that extends paperclipped.
-This is the sequence I have:
+You need to make sure that paperclipped and taggable load before this does, and anything that adds content types to paperclipped.
+This is the most awkward sequence I've had to use:

-    config.extensions = [ :share_layouts, :multi_site, :taggable, :reader, :reader_group, :paperclipped, :all, :library ]
+    config.extensions = [ :share_layouts, :sites, :taggable, :reader, :reader_group, :paperclipped, :paperclipped_gps, :all, :library ]

 ## Library pages

-The **LibraryPage** page type is a handy way of catching tag parameters and displaying lists of related items: any path following the address of the page is taken as a slash-separated list of tags, so with a tag page at /archive you can call addresses like:
+The **LibraryPage** page type is a handy cache-friendly way of catching tag parameters and displaying lists of related items: any path following the address of the page is taken as a slash-separated list of tags, so with a tag page at /archive you can call addresses like:

     /archive/lasagne/chips/pudding

 and the right tags will be retrieved, if they exist.
-This offers a very easy way to make a proper faceted browser.

 ## Examples

 This will display a faceted image browser on a library page:

     <r:library:if_requested_tags>
       <p>Displaying pictures tagged with <r:library:requested_tags /></p>
     </r:library:if_requested_tags>

     <r:library:images:each paginated="true" per_page="20">
       <r:assets:link size="full"><r:assets:image size="small" /></r:assets:link>
     </r:library:images:each>

     <r:library:tags for="images" />